Tunnel boring machine

 The TBMs we will use to construct the T2D tunnels will be:

-• around 100m in length, with a diameter of around 15m.
+- around 100 metres long with a diameter of around 15 metres.

-The TBMs will be manufactured overseas and then delivered to Adelaide.
-This process will take approximately 18 months and will start after the contract for main construction is awarded, around mid-2024.
+The TBMs are manufactured overseas and then delivered to Adelaide.
+This process will take approximately 18 months.
+It will start after the contract for main construction is awarded.

-They will be delivered to Adelaide in modules and will then take approximately six months to assemble and commission them before they can start tunnelling works.
+They will be delivered to Adelaide in modules.
+It will then take approximately six months to assemble and commission them before they can start tunnelling works.

-Tunnelling works for the Southern Tunnels are expected to start in 2026, and the Northern Tunnels in late 2028-early 2029.
+We expect tunnelling works for the Southern Tunnels to start in 2026, and the Northern Tunnels in late 2028 to early 2029.

 TBM operation

-The TBMs used to excavate the T2D tunnels will operate continuously, progressing about 8-10 metres per day.
+The TBMs used to excavate the T2D tunnels will operate continuously and progress about 8 to 10 metres per day.

 A cutterhead at the front of a TBM rotates to excavate soil and rock (known as spoil) from the tunnel face using cutting teeth and discs.
-A series of conveyors move spoil from the front of the TBM to the back and eventually out of the tunnel itself.
+A series of conveyors move spoil from the front of the TBM to the back.
+The spoil eventually moves out of the tunnel.

-A segment erector inside the TBM installs precast concrete tunnel lining segments in a ring to form the tunnel walls.
-When each ring of ten segments has been completed, hydraulic cylinders press against the tunnel ring to push the TBM forward to excavate more of the tunnel face.
+A segment erector inside the TBM installs ten precast concrete tunnel lining segments to form a ring.
+These rings form the tunnel walls.
+When each ring is completed, hydraulic cylinders press against the tunnel ring to push the TBM forward and excavate more of the tunnel face.

-The tunnel lining segments and other materials needed to work in the tunnels are transported into the tunnels by multi-service vehicles (MSVs), which are 27m long and can be driven from both ends.
+The tunnel lining segments and other materials needed to work in the tunnels are transported into the tunnels by multi-service vehicles.
+They are 27 metres long and can be driven from both ends.

-The rest of the TBM houses logistics facilities needed to operate the overall system, with up to 20 people working inside.
+The rest of the TBM houses logistics facilities needed to operate the overall system.
+There will be up to 20 people working inside.